Checkout

 Localization

-Fundraise Up’s localization features enable Checkout to be translated into over 20 languages.
+Fundraise Up’s localization features enable Checkout to be translated into 22 languages.
 Support for multiple languages ensures that you can provide a donation experience in the preferred languages of your website visitors.
 Learn more →

 In this article